ZetaTwo/zetatwocom/_posts/hardware/2018-12-18-boldport-secret-santa.md

 ![Bought a bad of chocolate](/assets/images/hardware/secretsanta/21-candy-2.jpg)

-I bought a generous bad to have plenty for the gift but maybe also leave some spare ones to the maker.
+I bought a generous bag to have plenty for the gift but maybe also leave some spare ones to the maker.

 ![All skulls being coated](/assets/images/hardware/secretsanta/22-coating-4.jpg)